alfahami/git-github/README.md

 - `git push -u origin main`

+## Revert a git repository to a previous commit
+`
+git revert --no-commit 0766c053..HEAD git commit git push # if you want to push in a remote repo

+## Ignore future changes but keep the file in the repo

+`git update-index --assume-unchanged <path/to/file>
+`

+The file stays in your working directory.
+Git won’t notice any edits you make locally.
+⚠️ If someone else clones the repo, they’ll still get the same file.
+If you ever want Git to track it again:

+`git update-index --no-assume-unchanged <path/to/file>
+`

 ## Git stash

+_Note that uncommitted changes live in the working directory and staging area, not in a specific branch.
+That's why it is important to stash the changes before switching to branches, espacially when work is still in progress._

-Use `git stash` when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+Use `git stash or git stash push -m "message" to  create stash with msg,` when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.

 `git stash pop` will take the content from the stash file and then apply those changes to our current working file.